 The timber of Sugar Maple has long been prized for its strength, giving it the other common name of Hard Maple.
 The white sapwood is used for a variety of specialty products, ranging from basketball courts and bowling pins to instruments and archery bows.
 A rare wood product derived from Sugar Maple is Birds Eye Figure.
 This wood has small swirling eyes that resemble its namesake and is prized for its aesthetic qualities.
 No research has yet been able to determine what causes this unique figure, and there is no reliable way to determine if a tree possesses Birds Eye before harvest.

 Sugar Maple is the primary source of sap for maple syrup production.
 While syrup can be derived from any maple species, Sugar Maple is preferred as it has the greatest sugar content (2.5%) and longest tapping season.
 On average, it takes 30 gallons of Sugar Maple sap to produce one gallon of maple syrup.
 The lower sugar concentrations of other maples (Red Maple, Silver Maple, Boxelder, etc.) may require up to twice as much sap to produce the same amount of syrup.

 Native Americans were known to use Sugar Maple sap, along with that of Birch, as a sweetening agent and syrup precursor.
 The inner bark was used as a treatment for coughs.

 Sugar Maple is found with a variety of native trees in our natural forests.
-Tree companions include American Basswood, Yellow Birch, American Beech, Northern Red Oak, and Eastern Hemlock.
-A wide variety of small-stature trees and shrubs are also commonly found with Sugar Maple, such as American Elderberry, Pagoda Dogwood, Dwarf Bushhoneysuckle, and American Hazelnut.
+Tree companions include Basswood, Yellow Birch, American Beech, Northern Red Oak, and Eastern Hemlock.
+A wide variety of small-stature trees and shrubs are also commonly found with Sugar Maple, such as American Elderberry, Pagoda Dogwood, Blackhaw Viburnum, Dwarf Bushhoneysuckle, and American Hazelnut.